-There is an alarming rise in the number of explosive and hazardous materials British Columbia residents are placing in BC’s residential packaging and paper recycling system.
-BC’s major recycling collectors and processors have seen an increase in fires in 2019, with several of them having endangered lives and forced the temporary closure of facilities.
+Putting explosive and hazardous materials in your packaging and paper recycling bin is dangerous and can have life-threatening implications.
+BC’s major recycling collectors and processors saw an increase in fires in 2019, with several of them having endangered lives and forced the temporary closure of facilities.

 Hazardous waste like propane canisters, lithium-ion batteries included in cell phones and laptops, and other items can catch fire or explode during the recycling process, turning a regular household item into a deadly weapon.
-In fact, last year in North America, there were 365 fires, 113 injuries.
-3 deaths reported.
+Please dispose of hazardous items properly – use the search tool below.

 Hazardous items like these can cause serious harm to recycling staff and facilities.
 Ensure they don’t end up in your recycling bin: